esencgr/Python_Scripts_Projects/Data_Scraper_&_Linkedin_Bot/README.md

 ### Dependencies

-*This bot is use this language, libraries and driver:*
+This bot is use this language, libraries and driver :

  - Python 3.8
  - Pandas 1.0.5